rowcased/rowcased.github.io/dot.md

 ## Progress Dots

-dor was made for a timing program
+this program was made for a timing program, and thus part of a larger program, "codewars code timer"

 ```python